Skip to content

 Similar to log(), but sets the base to 22.

-Attempts to specify a non-positive num value throw an error with exit code 5: Integer out of expected range.
+Attempts to specify a non-positive num value throw an exception with exit code 5: Integer out of expected range.

 Usage example: